guidesmiths/outstanding/README.md

 ## Advanced Usage

 ### Labeling tasks
-When you wrap an asynchronous task, ```outstanding``` keeps track of the function name so you can review any log tasks on shutdown.
+When you wrap an asynchronous task, ```outstanding``` keeps track of the function name so you can at least log incomplete tasks on shutdown.
 If you use anonymous functions or prefer a custom label you can add an extra argument to ```wrap```, e.g.

 ```js
 outstanding.wrap('my label', someAsynchronousTask, (err, result) => {